neph1/jme3-vlcj/README.md

 # jme3-vlcj
-example of vlcj usage in jmonkeyengine3
+example of vlcj usage in jmonkeyengine3 (Based on: http://capricasoftware.co.uk/#/projects/vlcj/tutorial/direct-rendering)

 How to make it work: